BU-AdS/2D-LongRange-Ising/README.md

 3. Various hypergeometric and debug utilities

 In addition, we have implemented a Monte Carlo based algorithm to perform importance sampling.
-The algorithm uses Metropolis steps, with Wolff steps at a given interval.
-We also incluse some crude ASCII visualisers and simple routines to caculate correlation functions and observables of the Ising model.
-We also include a set of functions to automatically compute and store the lattice AdS scaling variables, need to scale the lattice AdS action against the analytic boundary-boundary propagator.
+The algorithm uses Metropolis steps, with cluster steps at a given interval.
+We also include routines to caculate correlation functions and observables, a set of functions to automatically compute and store the lattice AdS scaling variables (needed to scale the lattice AdS action against the analytic boundary-boundary propagator.)
 One loop corrections can also be computed.

 ## 2D phi**4 code